naszilla/reczilla/README.md

 <p align="center"><img src="img/reczilla_overview.png" width=700 /></p>

 This repository is based on the public repository [RecSys2019_DeepLearning_Evaluation](https://github.com/MaurizioFD/RecSys2019_DeepLearning_Evaluation).
 We use several core functions of this codebase---for training and evaluating algorithms, and for reading and splitting datasets.
-This repo extends the original `RecSys2019_DeepLearning_Evaluation` repo in several ways:
+This repo extends the original in several ways:
 - [Data_manager/](RecSys2019_DeepLearning_Evaluation/Data_manager): added several datasets, and added a global timestamp splitting function
 - [Experiment_handler/](RecSys2019_DeepLearning_Evaluation/Experiment_handler): added classes and scripts for training and evaluating recsys algorithms on datasets
 - [Metafeatures/](RecSys2019_DeepLearning_Evaluation/Metafeatures): added classess and scripts for calculating meta-features of recsys datasets